paulohenriquevn/aws-solutions-architect/README.md

 ---

 ### Questão 130

-**Texto original:**
-An application runs on Amazon EC2 instances across multiple Availability Zonas.
-The instances run in an Amazon EC2 Auto Scaling group behind an Application Load Balancer.
-The application performs best when the CPU utilization of the EC2 instances is at or near 40%.
-What should a solutions architect do to maintain the desired performance across all instances in the group?

-**Tradução:**
 Uma aplicação roda em instâncias Amazon EC2 em várias Zonas de Disponibilidade.
 As instâncias rodam em um grupo Auto Scaling do Amazon EC2 atrás de um Application Load Balancer.
 A aplicação tem o melhor desempenho quando a utilização da CPU das instâncias EC2 está em 40% ou perto disso.
 O que um arquiteto de soluções deve fazer para manter o desempenho desejado em todas as instâncias do grupo?